 Drum glide worn

-This step-by-step repair guide walks you through fixing drum glide worn on your Speed Queen DR7000WG (Gas).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing the drum glide worn issue on your Speed Queen DR7000WG (Gas).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save themselves a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-If your Speed Queen DR7000WG is experiencing a worn drum glide, you may notice one or more of the following signs during operation.
+If your Speed Queen DR7000WG is showing signs of a worn drum glide, you may notice one or more of the following symptoms during operation.

 - A loud squealing or scraping noise while the drum is spinning